A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: FUTURE OPPORTUNITIES AND CHALLENGES

 \subsubsection{Countering Traffic Analysis Attacks in Low-Latency Anonymity Networks}

 Theoretically, a WF defense introduces high latency.
 However, imposing such delays is often impractical in real-world applications.
 Additionally, as discussed in Section~\ref{subsec:WFD}, many existing WF defense schemes suffer from high bandwidth and latency overheads or face challenges in real-world deployment.
 In addition, we need to balance obfuscation effectiveness with practical deployment costs.
-We outline two possible countermeasures: \begin{itemize} \item \textbf{Theoretical Perspective:} To build more robust defenses, it is essential to strengthen theoretical foundations—particularly those grounded in deep learning itself.
+We outline two possible countermeasures: \begin{itemize} \item \textbf{Theoretical Perspective:} To build more robust defenses, it is essential to strengthen theoretical foundations-particularly those grounded in deep learning itself.
 One promising direction is to demystify the black-box nature of deep learning, which can facilitate the development of more fine-grained and targeted defense strategies.

-\item \textbf{Practical Perspective:} Defenses against traffic analysis attacks in anonymity networks can be implemented at multiple levels, namely the network, protocol, and application layers—offering flexibility and the potential for layered protection. \end{itemize}
+\item \textbf{Practical Perspective:} Defenses against traffic analysis attacks in anonymity networks can be implemented at multiple levels, namely the network, protocol, and application layers-offering flexibility and the potential for layered protection. \end{itemize}